As the snow fell heavily across our yard, I turned to my wife and said, “I need…”

 “I didn’t have to,” she said, “I recognized the tone.”

-“The one you use whenever you say you need something,” she said, “but just want something silly.”
+“The one you use whenever you think you need something but only want something.”

 “I need cross-country skis.”

 I thought skis more or less explained themselves.

 “Except you haven’t touched your kayak all year.”

 She had me there.
 The kayak spent all summer in dry-dock but I still needed it, just not as much as I did when I bought it.